erpesh/Library-Management-System/docs/decisions/003-new-database-decision.md

-# ADR: Data Model Strategy – Separate Databases for Each Microservice
+# ADR: Data Model Strategy – Database per Service
 ## Context
 The AML library management system has adopted a microservices architecture to enhance scalability, flexibility, and service autonomy.
-Each service has specific data requirements, and the chosen data model should support independent, scalable, and adaptable data storage for each service.
+Each microservice is designed to handle a specific bounded context and has distinct data storage and processing requirements.
+To fully leverage the benefits of microservices, the system's data model strategy must align with the principle of service independence and support for scalability, flexibility, and resilience.

 ## Problem Statement

-To fully leverage the benefits of microservices, the system needs a data model strategy that aligns with its architecture.
-This strategy should allow each microservice to manage its data independently, prevent data dependencies, and support scalability across different data types and volumes.
-Additionally, the data model must facilitate the flexibility to evolve and update data schemas without impacting other services.
+The data model strategy must support the Database per Service pattern to ensure that each microservice can independently manage its data.
+This approach should eliminate inter-service data dependencies, provide scalability for varying data types and volumes, and enable schema evolution without impacting other services.
+Additionally, the strategy must address operational complexity and ensure consistent communication across services.

 ## Considered Options

 1. **Single Database for All Microservices**: All services share a single database, using a relational model.
-2. **Separate Databases for Each Microservice** (Selected)
+2. **Database per service** (Selected)

 ## Chosen Approach: Separate Databases for Each Microservice